The Voltage Controlled

 Abstract

-Elementary, layman or Bantam paperback type references, and unfortunately, even some rare semi academic books often give generic reference to the base current controlling the collector or emitter current.
-The argument for this invariably involve no use of semiconductor physics, and rests on ad hoc arguments on the the notion of the collector current being equal to hfe or beta times the base current.
-The root cause of the this misconception is the inability to distinguish a functional relation from a causal relation.
+Many elementary, layman or Bantam paperback type references, and unfortunately, even some rare semi academic books often give generic reference to the base current controlling the collector or emitter current.
+The argument for this usually involve no use of semiconductor physics, and rests on various ad hoc arguments on the the notion of the collector current being equal to hfe/beta times the base current.
+The root cause of this misconception is often the inability to distinguish a functional relation from a causal relation.
 That is, whilst it is certainly true that in a practical transistor base current must exist, transistor action is not causally dependant on such current.
 Base current is an effect that results from an application of a voltage at the base emitter junction.

 The Voltage Controlled Bipolar Transistor

-The notion that that the transistor is a fundamentally a voltage controlled device is not open to debate in academic environments.
-The issue is usually considered of little relevance as it has been well established for many years.
+The bipolar transistor is, fundamentally, a voltage controlled device and this principle is usually not open to much debate in academic environments.
 Any reasonably advanced academic physics text book directly shows that the currents of the transistor are causally related to the device terminal voltages.
 To this authors knowledge, there are no technical physics arguments that derive transistor collector and emitter currents from direct knowledge of the base current.

 1) The base emitter junction is a diode junction.